SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 Drawkcab kaeps nac uoy.
 Celestial and infernal creatures can perfectly understand you, as well as people consumed by a one of the sins.

 ## Devil's Mark
 Reveal the curse of your lineage.
 With each Tiefling level, choose a sin, get the ability that corresponds with the Tiefling level.
+You can mix and match!

 <details markdown="1">
 <summary><b>Wrath</b></summary>